 Every day, we read about the Nimbys (not-in-my-back-yard) protesting the establishment of a waste disposal site, the construction of a new prison or plans to build an apartment block that will ‘block the view’.
 This is followed by a local politician, more motivated by votes than practicality, emerging from the woodwork to lobby against whatever the project may be.

 Unfortunately, the hypocrite in us (and the nimby), isn’t about to go away, which leaves the company or organisation at the centre of the storm with a reputation and public relations problem they can’t win.
 Some companies, and their staff, live with the stress of public stoning on a regular basis even though they’re for the most part trying to clean up the mess we make.

 The only alternative is to be like Trump.
-Love him or hate him, he is a master at redirecting the conversation.
+Love him or hate him, he is a master at redirecting the conversation of hearts and minds.
 If you can’t win, you need to take control of the conversation.